Deconstructing wikis – The Heavy Metal Umlaut

 Virtual Shakespeare Consortium

-Posted by jerry on April 11th, 2008 — Posted in Journal, New media, Technology, Writing
+Posted by Jerry on April 11th, 2008 — Posted in Journal, New media, Technology, Writing

 The Virtual Shakespeare Consortium is a consortium of individuals and organizations dedicated to bringing Shakespeare and his culture to the Internet and beyond.